Sebastianhju/Runeterra-5e/Runes.md

 ---

 ### Arcane Comet <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/ArcaneComet.png" Align=left width=25% height=25%>
 Whenever you deal magical damage to an enemy, a comet shoots out from you, dealing magical bludgeoning damage to all targets of your choosing.
 The damage and area of effect scales with your level.
-Once used, it cannot be used again until a minute has passed.
+Once used, it cannot be used again until a 30 seconds has passed.

 **Arcane Comet Scaling**
 |Level|Effect|